A Concept of Two-Point Propagation Field of a Single Photon: A Way to X-ray Picometer Displacement Detection and Nanometer Resolution 3D X-ray Micro-Tomography: 6. Relation to quantum measurement during the free space propagation between the source and detector slit

-We first discuss the system in Fig. 1 with $\Delta\chi(x)=0$ because the following fundamental question in quantum mechanics.
-The wave function of a single particle starting from the entrance slit becomes wide-spread before it strikes the screen with the exit slit, as shown in Fig 1(b).
+We first discuss the system in Fig. 1 with $\Delta\chi(x)=0$ because of the following fundamental question in quantum mechanics.
+The wave function of a single particle starting from the entrance slit becomes widespread before it strikes the screen with the exit slit, as shown in Fig 1(b).
 Most times, it is not detected, but there is a fixed probability that it is detected.
 And in the instant of the detection, the wave function collapses into the slit with energy $h\nu$.
-We understand there is no contradiction with relativity here because the wave function is only a probability amplitude, after the detection our knowledge changes from a probability distribution of the particle to a point.
+We understand there is no contradiction with relativity here because the wave function is only a probability amplitude.
+After the detection, our knowledge changes from a probability distribution of the particle to a point.
 However, there is a question about whether and how the associated energy distribution of $h\nu$ also collapses.
 Whatever happens, the energy $h\nu$ becomes concentrated in the detector when detected.
+As we discussed in Section 2.2, during the propagation, the wave packet with energy $h\nu$ rapidly converges into the exit before it reaches the detector slit.
 Experimental investigation is difficult because any intermediate measurement between the source and detection slits either collapses the wave function or substantially alters it.
 Even in a weak measurement, for example, as discussed in an overview\cite{weak_WIKI}, the wave function is significantly altered.
-In the example \cite{ahanorov}, it is caused by magnets, in the case of \cite{ludeen,kocsis}, it is caused by lenses.
+In the example \cite{ahanorov}, it is caused by magnets in the cases of \cite{ludeen,kocsis}, it is caused by lenses.